 - 1 to 2 tablespoons sugar

-1. Making a traditional Kombucha uses black tea and sugar.
+1. A traditional kombucha is made with black tea and sugar.
 Make 1 cup of black tea.
-Dissolve 1 to 2 tablespoons sugar while hot.
+Dissolve 1 to 2 tablespoons sugar in tea while hot.
 Cool to room temperature.
-This will "feed" the culture from your bottled product.
+This will “feed” the culture from your bottled product.

-2. I use a canning jar to culture my kombucha.
-I used about 1 cup of the "raw" kombucha, adding it to to the glass canning jar.
-I then, added the cool tea.
+2. Add about 1 cup of the “raw” kombucha to the glass canning jar.
+Then, add the cool tea.

-3. Cover the jar with cheese cloth, muslin or curtain sheer.
-Some say to use coffee filter but, I used cheese cloth.
-You can use a rubber band to secure or just place a canning ring on top.
+3. Cover the jar with cheesecloth or muslin.
+Use a rubber band to secure, or just place a canning ring on top.

-5. So, now you put the tea away in a warm spot, 70 to 85 degrees Fahrenheit, to break down or "ferment".
+4. Put the tea away in a warm spot, 70 to 85 degrees Fahrenheit, to break down or “ferment.”
 Some will say to put in a cabinet.
 I would not advise this.
-If the culture doesn't get enough airflow, you can have a SCOBY that doesn't grow as effectively.
-I put my jar on the kitchen counter away from sunlight.
+If the culture doesn’t get enough airflow, you can have a SCOBY that doesn’t grow as effectively.
+I put my jar on the kitchen counter, away from sunlight.
 Another precaution is to not place near ripening fruit or another type of fermentation project.
-You do not want cross contamination.
+You do not want cross-contamination.

-You now have a traditional kombucha SCOBY now you can start your kombucha tea.
-I always say when you're starting something new always do a small batch first.
+You now have a traditional kombucha SCOBY to start your kombucha tea.
+I always say: When you’re starting something new, always do a small batch first.

 Make Kombucha Tea with a Homegrown SCOBY